-Wild places and quiet times with actual, imagined and remembered creatures provide the thematic ground upon which I wander when I make my work.
+Wild places and quiet times with actual, imagined and remembered creatures provide a site for creative exploration; I see my studio as a haven.

-Watercolours, words, oils and monotypes each lend their unique characteristics to help me recognise the fugitive images which want to materialise.
+Watercolours, words, oil paint and monotypes each lend their unique characteristics to help me recognise the fugitive images which want to materialise.

 I tune into my body as I paint, using either watercolour or oil.
 Current pre-occupations revolve around fluids: sap, blood, milk; and invisible energetic fluids which I sometimes see in my hands when I dream.
 Recent residencies at Tremenheere Sculpture Gardens made me think deeply about trees and plants, and how they grow; residencies in Shetland and Iona have helped me to explore the lives of birds as they migrate, and also in their role as messengers, harbingers of change or realisation.